alexfrederiksen/SuperJNet/README.md

   network.setNotificationCallback(Stuff.class, this::onNotifiedWithStuff);
 }
 ```
-Note: for packets like 'Stuff' you may also extend 'Network.Packet' for better readability.
+Note: for packets like 'Stuff' you may also extend 'Network.Packet' for better readability, since you're not really using the request and response method.
 Never use 'RequestPacket' to notify.
+For an explanation why, just read the code.

 ### Cleanup
 Always stop the network when you're done.